 2. Is Your Follower Count Growing?

-It’s certainly not all about followers.
-But, if you are sharing good content, you should be attracting a growing audience for this content, and this audience should be related to who you want to target.
+It’s certainly not all about the number of followers.
+But if you are sharing good content, you should be attracting and growing an audience that’s relevant to your business.

-Here’s an example of churn rates, displayed using the SocialBro tool.
-On the left, it shows the new followers, and then each column shows the number of these followers still remaining after each week.
-You’ll see the biggest drop off is within the first couple of weeks.
+Here’s an example of churn rates displayed using the Audiense tool.
+On the left, it shows the new followers, and then each column shows the percentage of these followers that unfollowed you after each week.
+You’ll see that the biggest drop happens within the first couple of weeks.

-Another reason for high churn is that when new people follow you and you don’t follow them back, they may unfollow you.
-So, it’s important to check your new followers on a regular basis and follow back those people who are relevant.
+There’s one more reason for high churn.
+If new people follow you and you don’t follow them back, they may unfollow you.
+So, it’s important to check your new followers on a regular basis and follow back the people who are relevant to you.

 3. Are the Right Type of Followers Following You?

-When was the last time you analyzed your followers and viewed an overall breakdown of their profile?
+When was the last time you analyzed your followers to see the overall breakdown of their profile?